Skip to main content

 • Is the "seeing" good enough for the observation?

-• If it has to be done at a special time (say at a particular point in an orbit, or when a variable star is very bright), is the time right?
+• If it has to be done at a special time (like a point in an orbit, or when a variable star is very bright), is the time right?

 • Priority: Higher priority observations are given a boost to their ranking.